Pointless-Ventures/Pointless-Ventures.github.io/README.md

 ### GitHub Codespaces (Recommended)
 1. Open this repository in GitHub Codespaces
 2. The setup will automatically install Bundler and all dependencies
-3. Jekyll server will start automatically on port 4000
-4. Access your site at the forwarded port URL

 **Quick Start in Codespaces:**
 - Run `./dev.sh` for an enhanced development experience
-- Or use VS Code tasks: `Ctrl/Cmd + Shift + P` → "Tasks: Run Task" → "Jekyll: Serve"

 ### Local Development
 1. Install Ruby (version 2.7 or higher)